Properties of Gromov-Witten invariants defined via global Kuranishi charts: Virtual localisation and equivariant GW theory

+whose last product is nonzero since we take the non-fixed part of the $\bT$-representation.
+For $e \in E(\Gamma)$, we observe that

 where $L_j \to \bP^1$ is a complex line bundle so that $\rho_e^*N_{S_\Gamma(e)/X} = L_1 \oplus \dots \oplus L_{m-1}$.
-The main ingredient of \cite[Lemma 66]{Liu13} is Example 19 op. cit., which applies for any torus action on a line bundle over $\bP^1$.
-Hence, \cite[Lemma 66]{Liu13} applies directly to our situation, which proves the claim. \end{proof}
+The main ingredient of \cite[Lemma 66]{Liu13} is Example 19 op. cit., which holds for any torus action on a line bundle over $\bP^1$.
+Hence, \cite[Lemma 66]{Liu13} applies directly to our situation.
+The claim follows. \end{proof}

 Given $y = [\zeta,u,C,x_*,\iota,\alpha,\eta]$ in $Z$, we turn to a second exact sequence, induced by the Euler exact sequence:

 This sequence is the fibre over $\bar{y}$ of an exact sequence of vector bundles